belasi01/Cops/README.md

 ```

 This will install the binaries and all the dependencies, which can take
-some times.
+some time.

 To install the full code sources, you can also “clone” the package in a
 local folder.
 You have to create a “New project…” from the file menu and
 choose the “Version Control” project type, and then choose “Git” option.
 Next you have to indicate the full path of the R package repository on
-GitHub, as illustrate
+GitHub, as illustrated below.
-below.

 <div class="figure">